 The rocks along the Jurassic Coast cover the whole of the Mesozoic Era, which includes the Triassic, Jurassic and Cretaceous periods.
 As such, there are some excellent opportunities to find fossils dating back to these ancient times.
 Many fossils of animals and plants have been found in the area, providing a rich insight into life on Earth millions of years ago.

 You may be able to find some yourself if you go on a fossil hunting expedition.
 Find out where the best places to go searching are when you arrive.

-If you want to stay on the Jurassic Coast, one of the best places to book your accommodation is in one of the many Gateway Towns.
+If you want to stay on the Jurassic Coast, one of the best places to book your Dorset Holiday Cottage is in one of the many Gateway Towns.
 These include Lyme Regis, Charmouth, West Bay, Seaton and Beer, and they are all geared up to receive visitors who want to explore the area.

 You can find a Tourist Information Centre in each of these towns, and you can use this as a starting point to discover more about the region.

 Walking is the perfect activity to enjoy in this area, and there are many walks that you can do.
 One of the best is the South West Coast Path National Trail, which runs the length of the coast, but you can also just walk a part of it.